Back to blog

 Selenium is great if you want to learn web scraping.
 We recommend using it together with Beautiful Soup as well as focus on learning HTTP protocols, methods on how the server and the browser exchange data, and how cookies and headers work.
 Another option is to use Selenium together with Scrapy for larger-scale projects that require dynamic rendering.
 To learn more, check out this blog post on Scrapy vs. Selenium.

-However, if you're seeking easier data collection methods, there are various tools to help you out with this process.
+However, Selenium has its limitations, such as slow speed, intensive resource consumption, detectability by anti-scraping systems, and poor scalability.
+If you're seeking easier methods for scraping data, there are various tools to help you out with this process.
 Depending on the scale of your scraping project and targets, implementing a web scraping tool will save you a lot of time and resources.

-Our tools also have easy integration, here's for Python:
+• Our Web Scraper API solution also have easy integration, here's for Python:

 import requests